-- a.
+a.
 Dispose of molts.
-Where legal to do so, retain any green crab molts you find in case additional information is needed for verification.
-You can leave all other molts on the beach, or take them home for study, decoration, alternative garden gnomes or whatever you can imagine. - Note that if you plan to survey the same beach the next day, be aware of the possibility that you might re-find the same molts.
-If you would like to do a second survey, you could crush the molts collected during the first survey, choose another location, or come back to this spot a bit later. - b.
+Hang on to any green crab molts you find in case additional information is needed for verification.
+You can leave all other molts on the beach, or take them home for study, decoration, alternative garden gnomes or whatever you can imagine.

+Note that if you plan to survey the same beach the next day, be aware of the possibility that you might re-find the same molts.
+If you would like to do a second survey, you could crush the molts collected during the first survey, choose another location, or come back to this spot a bit later.

+- b.
 Submit survey on MyCoast.
 If you had the app open while collecting, don't forget to click submit on your final observations.
-If you did not have internet access at your survey location and are submitting the report from home, don't forget to double check that your location and survey start time are accurate before submitting your survey.
-Submission via computer at MyCoast.org is also possible. - c.
+If you did not have internet access at your survey location and are submitting the report from home, don't forget to double check that your location and survey start time are accurate before submitting your survey. - c.
 If you found a European green crab molt: We will follow up with you after you submit your report-if you can, please hold on to the molt until you hear from us.
 We may request additional photos or details on your report.